10 practical ways to prepare for a new baby

 You can create your Will as soon as you can – even if you don’t have many assets under your name.

 It depends on who has written up your Will, and who you have appointed to execute your Will.
 You can write up your Will and appoint a friend or family member as your executor at little to no cost.
 You might take this approach if you have modest assets and your instructions are relatively straight forward.

 Most people use a professional service to write up their Will, and act as their executor.
-For instance, Public Trust charges around $195 to create a new Will and also charge a set fee for executing it.
+For instance, Public Trust can help you to create a new Will and also charge a set fee for executing it.
 See their website for more information.